-Before I started to think of going to a trek in the Tibet region, I had never heard of Mt.
+Before I started thinking of going to a trek in the Tibet region, I had never heard of Mt.
 Kailash.
-What is curious is that, although I am not a Buddhist, I have read numerous Buddhist and Indus books and texts and never had realized that the Mt.
+What is curious is that, although I am not a Buddhist, I have read numerous Buddhist and Indus books and texts and I have never realized that the Mt.
 Kailash is the holiest place for both religions.

 Mount Kailash (Tib: གངས་ རིན་ པོ་ ཆེ, Kangrinboqê or Gang Rinpoche, in Chinese: 冈仁波齐 峰, GANG rén bō Qí Fēng; Sanskrit: कैलाश पर्वत, Kailasa Parvata) is a Tibetan mountain, situated in the city of Ngari, near the lakes Manasarovar and Rakshasta, is the source of four of the largest rivers of Asia: the Ganges, the Brahmaputra River, the Indus and the Sutlej river.

 Some search on the Internet and I discovered some information about the sacred mountain and the trek itself: Mt.
 Kailash (6714m) is the most sacred mountain in Asia.
 It is believed to be the physical embodiment of the mythical Mt Meru, said to be the center of the universe or ‘navel of the world’.
 Mt.
 Meru is depicted as a mandala, and its image occurs throughout both Buddhista and Hindu parts of Asia.
 Four religions consider that Mt Kailas is holy (Buddhism, Bon, Hindu and Jainism).